axelspringer/polymorphia/README.md

 You can use this codec to encode plain old java objects into a mongo database and to decode those back again into POJOs.

 ## Main features
+ * minimal configuration - but configurable when needed
- * Support for polymorphic class hierarchies
+ * support for polymorphic class hierarchies
  * support for generic types
  * fine grained control over discriminator keys and values (needed to morph into the correct POJO while decoding)
  * fast